kjosib/sophie/sophie/Sophie.md

 If you define the three-way comparison operator '<=>' for some particular type, then it must return an `order` and you will get the six relational operators for free.
 This makes sense when a total order is reasonable and natural.

+If you define the equality operator `==` for a type, then it must return a `flag` and you get `!=` for free.
+This is appropriate for when equivalence is well-defined, but order makes no particular sense.

+If you define both, the system will attempt to use the `==` definition in preference, because that's assumed to be faster.

 > *Note:*
 >